 Cancel the Debt

-The coronavirus pandemic is the worst global health crisis in a century.
-Yet many countries are being forced to choose between spending money on healthcare or on continuing to pay their debts.
+The coronavirus pandemic has been the worst global health crisis in a century.
+Yet many countries are being forced to choose between spending money on public services such as healthcare and education or on continuing to pay their debts.

-Unless urgent action is taken, countries will be plunged into a new debt crisis as they respond to the threat of the virus while managing spiralling debt payments.
+Unless urgent action is taken, countries will be plunged into a new debt crisis as they respond to the devastation caused by the pandemic while managing spiralling debt payments.

 Why are we targeting private banks?